 Note: Though COVID-19 has stalled a lot of travel plans, we hope our stories can offer inspiration for your future adventures—and a bit of hope.

 The closest most city dwellers get to stargazing is scoping the latest celebrity gossip in the grocery store check-out line, thanks to city lights and air pollution.
 But there’s nothing quite like looking up into an expansive night sky dotted with shooting stars, planets, and constellations.
 The International Dark-Sky Association (IDA), founded in 1988, recognizes more than 130 places—urban settings, national parks, nature reserves—that preserve the planet’s darkest, most star-filled skies.
 UNESCO also recognizes a number of certified Starlight Reserves on its list of Astronomical Heritage sites.
 These spectacular stargazing spots offer visitors opportunities to learn more about the universe and reconnect with the incredible planet we all call home.
-From Utah to Namibia, here are some of the world’s best places to see starry skies.
+From Utah to Namibia, here are some of the world’s best places for stargazing.

 One of many national parks located in the southwestern United States, Bryce Canyon is particularly noteworthy for its surreal-looking hoodoo rock formations and its especially starry night skies.
 The more than 35,000-acre national park in Utah is less-visited than the nearby Grand Canyon (which is also an International Dark Sky Park)—and thus, it’s better for more remote stargazing and astronomy programming.
 On nightly excursions led by the park’s highly trained Astronomy Rangers, visitors can check out up to 7,500 stars, see a horizon-to-horizon view of the Milky Way, and catch glimpses of both Venus and Jupiter.